chuanzhang1990/personal_website/content/home/about.md

 # Biography

-I am a last-year PhD student in [Nanyang Technological University](http://www.ntu.edu.sg) (NTU) Singapore.
-I am affiliated to [Cambridge Centre for Advanced Research and Education in Singapore](http://www.cares.cam.ac.uk/) (CARES) as well.
-My research interest centers on [energy system]({{< ref "/post/energy-system.md" >}}), lies in the intersection between modeling, optimization and control.
-My research is also driven by the [recent advances in machine learning and artificial intelligence together with their impact on energy system design and operation]({{< ref "/publication/2017_wes.md" >}}), especially energy use in urban environment.
-In one sentence, the ultimate goal of my research is harnessing the power of computational intelligence for "smart" and "low-carbon" energy system.
+I am a postdoctoral research associate in the Energy Systems Analysis Group ([ESAG](https://acee.princeton.edu/research/energy-systems-analysis-group/)), a research unit at the [Andlinger Center for Energy and the Environment](https://acee.princeton.edu/), [Princeton University](https://www.princeton.edu/).
+Before I obtained my PhD from [Nanyang Technological University](http://www.ntu.edu.sg) Singapore under Cambridge [CARES](http://www.cares.cam.ac.uk/).
+My research interest centers on energy transition, lies in the intersection between system modeling, environmental assessment and economics analysis.
+In particular, I evaluate the decarbonization potential, including cost-effectiveness, for various technologies in energy sector.
+I am also interested in the recent advances in machine learning and artificial intelligence together with their impact on energy system design and operation.

-If you share common interests, feel free to contact me [here](mailto:czhang026@e.ntu.edu.sg).
+If you share common interests, feel free to contact me [here](mailto:chuanzhang@princeton.edu).